moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-06-13-transformation-third.md

 In this new window, you can find on the left the original source code of the entity, before any transformation.
 And on the right, you can find the source code of the same entity, after applying the transformation.

-The first thing we can notice, is how radically different the two methods look from a glance.
+The first thing we can notice, is how radically different the two methods look at a glance.
 Hovewer, everything is the same (to the exception of the new ArgoLogger class added with our transformation).
 They look different because the transformed code is generated from the transformed FAST tree, and the export visitor exports that code with its own formating.

 The source code after transformation (on the right pane) is also editable, meaning that you can manually add code to the entity if it is necessary for any reason.
-Do be careful that the code is syntaxically correct however, as there is nothing warning you if it isn't the case.
+Do be careful that the code is syntaxically correct however, as there is no checks (syntax, compilation) on this code in Moose.

 ## Adding highlights

-We now have a way to view our transformation, but as it is, it is still tough to view properly where and what exactly every change is.
+We now have a way to view our transformation, but as it is, it is still tough to view properly where are the changes and what they are.
 And in this example, the transformation is very basic!
-If the transformation was spread throughout a class rather than a method, or if the transformation was simply more complex, then the tool would lack as a means to review the changes.
+If the transformation was spread throughout a class rather than a method, or if the transformation was simply more complex, then the tool would fail as a means to review the changes.

 But of course, we can fix that. :wink: